-I come with a short story.
+I come to you with a short story.
 Come with me:

-- “Aaron, this is a 25yr old with all these achievements and you a 30 year old, still a PhD student”.
+- “Aaron, this is a 25-year-old with all these achievements and you are a 30-year-old, still a PhD student”.

 - “Aaron, just look at such a young man but he has gotten to the top already”

 Genuinely, the inspiration I got in the first few minutes of being on his page began to dwindle.

 As a protective mechanism to maintain the inspiration, I began to whisper to myself:

 “Aaron, could there be a 40-year-old looking at your pictures now and thinking that you have reached the top?”
 I answered myself in the affirmative knowing that many other people think I have gotten to the top too.
 However, here I was thinking I am a 30-year-old who has achieved very little because of the pictures of the 25-year-old man I saw.

 If you have been patient to read this far, this is where my boring story ends but here is my message: